iranzo/iranzo.github.io/content/blog/2023/2023-03-21-mostrar-eventos-de-un-calendario-en-telegram/index.en.md

 - Add `@redken_bot` to the group
 - Specify the URL del calendar and the name

-Let's see some screenshoots of the process for you to check how easily it can be achieved.
+Lets see some screenshots of the process for you to check how easily it can be achieved.

 ## Creation of a calendar for publishing